 Jesus Christ is the same yesterday and today and forever.
 Heb.
 13:8

-Dear Lord Jesus, I really don’t like change.
-I like newness, excitement and adventure, but when it’s all said and done, I love to come home to the normal and the predictable.
-My passion for the known and familiar goes deep—maybe too deep.
-Grant me grace to accept change, because there’s so much change going on everywhere I look.
+Dear Lord Jesus, I don’t like change.
+I like newness, excitement and adventure; but, when it’s all said and done, I love to come home to the predictable and manageable—to my favorite chair and comfortable routines.
+So I need fresh grace to accept change, because there’s so much change going on everywhere I look.

-Until then, Jesus, may we love you with abandon, serve you without question, and order our lives after your transforming purposes.
+Until then, Jesus, may we love you with abandon, serve you without question, and order our lives after your delights.
 So very Amen we pray, in your merciful and matchless name.